-Workshop Workshop on personalized phage therapy: from lab to the patient -- registrations closed
+Workshop Workshop on personalized phage therapy: from lab to the patient - REGISTRATION CLOSED

-After the first successful edition, BSVoM organizes the 2nd ‘Workshop on Personalized phage therapy: from lab to the patient’ coordinated by Dr. Jean-Paul Pirnay, Dr. Maya Merabishvilli and Dr. Tea Glonti.
+After the previous successful editions, BSVoM organizes the 3rd ‘Workshop on Personalized phage therapy: from lab to the patient’ coordinated by Dr. Jean-Paul Pirnay, Dr. Maya Merabishvilli and Dr. Tea Glonti.
 An exciting blend of theoretical sessions and laboratory experiences focused on techniques to isolate, characterize, and produce therapeutically relevant phages will be offered.
 An excellent opportunity to learn from the scientists behind the magistral phage therapy applied in Belgium.

 Target audience: The workshop is open for all phage enthusiasts but particularly targets the younger generations of phage researchers (BSc/MSc/PhD students will be given priority)